 The answer is that it works and you see the results immediately.
 That is why make-up professionals recommend their clients such as Conan O'Brien and Miss USA, use Canadian Prep-H.

 The Science of Skin Healing with Bio-Dyne

 We now know that Bio-Dyne is biologically active on skin cells.
 There are clinical studies from the Cincinnati Burn Unit and Oregon University School of Medicine to show that Bio-Dyne speeds wound healing in burns and post surgically.
 The active ingredient has even been isolated as a protein fraction containing a mixture of several peptides Fortunately no one has told the Canadian manufacturer of Prep-H to remove its Bio-Dyne.
 You will see the ingredient on the label as Yeast as a live cell derivative (Bio-Dyne: Skin Respiratory Factor) 1%.
-That is in addition to the Shark Liver Oil at 3% Making Bio-Dyne Live Yeast Cell extract is a sensitive and expensive process which provides the skin respiratory factor in the purest concentrated from.

 You may have heard of similar factors in top of the line cosmetics such as La Prairie.
 The discussion we have had applies to using Prep-H for hemorrhoids or as a skin cream.
 Use Prep-H Ointment for dry skin, chapped hands, or hemorrhoids.
 Use the Preparation-H Cream for wrinkles and the Prep-H Cooling Gel for hemorrhoids.
 The Scientists have studied Preparation-H read it here: "Topical application of yeast extract accelerates the wound healing of diabetic mice."
 Crowe MJ, McNeill RB, Schlemm DJ, Greenhalgh DG, Keller SJ.
 Shriners Hospitals for Children-Cincinnati Burns